 Before the work starts, we will enter into a Self-Lay Agreement (Word 192 KB opens in a new window) with the developer, the SLP and any other interested parties (e.g. landowners) so that we are all clear what work is being done and when your new water supplies will be needed.

-If you are an SLP and you wish to apply to self-lay a water main and service connection, please complete our Self-Lay Application Form (PDF 464 KB opens in a new window) and send it to us at SLOwater@uuplc.co.uk.
+If you are an SLP and you wish to apply to self-lay a water main and service connectin, please complete our Self-lay process flow (PDF 327 KB opens in a new window).
+You can download and complete our Self-Lay Application Form (PDF 464 KB opens in a new window) and send it to us at SLOwater@uuplc.co.uk.

 Self-lay charges and asset payments/income offset calculations